Where can I work as a journalist?

 The course options are:

-Taught Masters or Postgraduate Diplomas – usually run by universities and colleges that last for one academic year, or two years part time.
+- Taught Masters or Postgraduate Diplomas – usually run by universities and colleges that last for one calendar or academic year, or two years part time.

-Fast Track courses, run for up to 3 months – usually run by independent news organisations.
+- Fast Track courses, run for up to three months – usually run by independent news organisations.

 To find out more and search for courses, consult:

-National Council for Training of Journalists for newspaper and magazine journalism course
+National Council for the Training of Journalists - accredited courses